apache/pulsar-site/docs/concepts-messaging.md

 ## Messages

 Messages are the basic "unit" of Pulsar.
+They're what producers publish to topics and what consumers then consume from topics.
 The following table lists the components of messages.

 | Component            | Description                                                                                                                                                                                                                                                                                                                                                                                                                |
 |:---------------------|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|